gauntface/gaunt.dev/content/blog/2022/cloudflare-api-gateway-and-custom-domains.md

 ---
 title: "Cloudflare, AWS API Gateway & Custom Domains"
-excerpt: "After receiving 'Not Found' errors from my Lambda function with API gateway, I was at a loss as to what was wrong.
+description: "After receiving 'Not Found' errors from my Lambda function with API gateway, I was at a loss as to what was wrong.
 Turned out it was a Cloudflare configuration issue."
 mainImage: "/images/blog/2022/2022-03-11/flare.jpg"
 mainImageAlt: A monochromatic image of a personal holding up a flare with red smoke coming out of it.
 date: "2022-03-11T09:57:00-07:00"